 The Minor Injury Unit (MIU) at St Andrews Community Hospital is operational from Monday to Friday, 8am – 6pm and can be accessed by phoning NHS 24 on free phone 111 and, if needed, an appointment time will be given.

-The MIU offers treatment to adults and children who have suffered a minor injury within the last 3 days (if the problem is older than this contacting the Practice to speak to the Triage clinician is advised).
+The MIU offers treatment to adults and children who have suffered a minor injury within the last three days (if the problem is older than this, contacting the Practice to speak to the Triage clinician is advised).

 All patients will be assessed by a qualified nurse with expertise in minor injuries.
 You will only be seen by a doctor if necessary.

-The MIU aims to see patients as quickly as possible but the severity of your injury and workload will determine how quickly you will be seen.
+The MIU aims to see patients as quickly as possible, but the severity of your injury and their workload will determine how quickly you will be seen.